 Journal editing is progressing well, the team of Andy Sutton, Graham Illing, Jon Foote, Margaret Squires, Rob Woodall and myself have copyedited the c100 articles, baglogs and halls-of-fame writeups and questionnaires for new entrants and we're now working on the layout.

-These are the six shortlisted photos in alphabetical order:
+These are the six shortlisted photos in alphabetical order with the winners marked:

 Beinn a'Bheithir - Tony Kinghorn